LENDER DEEP-DIVE · AVEN VS DISCOVER · JUNE 2026

 Aven's primary competition for high-CLTV digital HELOC is Figure (lower CLTV ceiling, faster funding, no card structure).
 For borrowers willing to accept 85 percent CLTV instead of 89.99 percent, Figure may offer better pricing and faster close.

 Discover's primary competition for HEL is SoFi (often slightly tighter rates for prime credit), credit unions like PenFed and Navy Federal (frequently tighter rates), and the bank HEL products (often higher rates but with relationship benefits).
 Borrowers should quote at least three HEL providers when shopping.
-See our full lender shootout for the head-to-head across 11 products.
+See our full lender shootout for the full head-to-head across the major HELOC and HEL lenders.

 Frequently Asked Questions